On the large deviation rate function for the empirical measures of reversible jump Markov processes: Introduction

 Then

-(with the convention $ {\textstyle\sum_{i=1}^{0}} s_{i}=0$) defines a Markov process $\left\{ X\left( t\right) ,t\in \lbrack0,\infty)\right\} $ with infinitesimal generator $\mathcal{L}$, and we call this process a Markov jump process.
+(with the convention $ { \sum_{i=1}^{0}} s_{i}=0$) defines a Markov process $ \{ X ( t ),t\in {}[0,\infty) \} $ with infinitesimal generator $\mathcal{L}$, and we call this process a Markov jump process.

 A very simple special case is as follows.
-Using the notation above, assume $S=\left[ 0,1\right] $, $q\equiv1$ and for each $x\in\left[ 0,1\right] $, $\alpha\left( x,\cdot\right) $ is the uniform distribution on $\left[ 0,1\right] $.
+Using the notation above, assume $S= [ 0,1 ] $, $q\equiv1$ and for each $x\in [ 0,1 ] $, $\alpha ( x,\cdot ) $ is the uniform distribution on $ [ 0,1 ] $.
 The infinitesimal generator $\mathcal{L}$ defined in (\ref{generator}) reduces to

 which is clearly self-adjoint with respect to Lebesgue measure.
-Now let $C$ be the collection of all Dirac measures on $S$, then $C$ is closed under the topology of weak convergence on $\mathcal{P}\left( S\right) $.
-Hence a large deviation upper bound would imply
+If $C$ is the collection of all Dirac measures on $S$, then $C$ is closed under the topology of weak convergence on $\mathcal{P} ( S ) $.
+Hence, a large deviation upper bound would imply

-However, the probability that the very first exponential holding time is bigger than $T$ is exactly $\exp\left\{ -T\right\} $, and when this happens, the empirical measure is a Dirac measure located at some point that is uniformly distributed on $\left[ 0,1\right] $.
-Hence
+However, the probability that the very first exponential holding time is bigger than $T$ is exactly $\exp \{ -T \} $, and when this happens, the empirical measure is a Dirac measure located at some point that is uniformly distributed on $ [ 0,1 ] $.
+Hence,

 In fact, we will prove later that the rate function for the empirical measure of this Markov jump process never exceeds $1$.
-However, if the upper bound held with the function defined in (\ref{dvr}), one would have $I\left( \delta_{a}\right) =\infty$ for $a\in\left[ 0,1\right] $, and by (\ref{eq1})
+However, if the upper bound held with the function defined in (\ref{dvr}), one would have $I ( \delta_{a} ) =\infty$ for $a\in [ 0,1 ] $, and by (\ref{eq1})

 which is impossible.